twolfson/nightlife/cities/japan_tokyo.md

     - After 4:30, huge was packed again.
 Probably due to set change or rain
     - After 4:30, medium room outside had people but was open for dancing
     - After 5, pool area had a few people and was very dancable.
 It was raining at the time but people were still dancing
+    - It was mostly locals with some foreigners
 - Most of the club is non-smoking, including the huge dancefloor and food court
 - 300 yen for tall water bottle
 - 500 yen for a bunch of fried chicken from food court